Karađorđe: Legacy

 Karađorđe's exploits were popularized across Europe by the linguist and folklorist Vuk Karadžić, who recorded and published the ballads of the blind gusle player and epic poet Filip Višnjić, many of which pertained to the First Serbian Uprising.
 Karađorđe is referenced in a number of works of 19th-century fiction.
 While he was still alive, the Hungarian dramatist István Balog wrote a stage play about him, titled Black George, which premiered in August 1812.
 Several years later, the Russian poet Alexander Pushkin penned a ballad about Karađorđe titled The Song of George the Black.
 The Irish poet George Croly also wrote a ballad about him.
 Karađorđe is mentioned in Honoré de Balzac's 1842 novel A Start in Life, as the grandfather of one of the book's main characters.
 The Montenegrin prince-bishop and poet Petar II Petrović-Njegoš dedicated his 1847 epic poem The Mountain Wreath to "the ashes of the Father of Serbia", a reference to Karađorđe.
 The surname Karamazov, used in the Russian writer Fyodor Dostoyevsky's 1880 novel The Brothers Karamazov, is believed to have partially been inspired by Karađorđe, whose exploits popularized the use of the prefix "kara" to mean "black" within Russia.

 Karađorđe's likeness was featured on the obverse of five-million dinar banknotes issued by the National Bank of Yugoslavia in 1993 and 1994.
-The anniversary of the First Serbian Uprising's commencement, 15 February, is celebrated annually in Serbia through a public holiday known as Statehood Day, first introduced in July 2001.
+The anniversary of the First Serbian Uprising's commencement, 15 February, is celebrated annually in Serbia as Statehood Day.
 A monument to Karađorđe stands in front of Belgrade's Church of Saint Sava, within the eponymous Karađorđe's Park.
+The home ground of the Novi Sad football team FK Vojvodina has been named the Karađorđe Stadium since the venue's opening in 1924.